gusandrews/Media-Literacy-2013/media-literacy.md

 with real names?
 Nicknames?
 Do they need to give financial or geographic information to sign up?

+###

-### Videos, scripts, and storyboards (due December 10)
+Videos, scripts, and storyboards (due December 10)

-What take on the media that you learned in this class is, in your opinion, the most important for others to know?
+What idea that you learned in this class is, in your opinion, the most important for others to know about the media and how we think about them?
 How would you communicate it to someone else?
-The final project will be
+The final project will be producing a three-minute video communicating an idea from the class to other students.
+You will work in teams of two to produce the videos.
+One option is to revise and produce one of the scripts you wrote earlier in the class; or, you can develop a new script for this project.
+I will meet with each team to "greenlight" and help you plan your ideas, helping make sure they'll satisfy the course requirement and that you're not trying to make something too big for a final project.

+As I said earlier: Be sure to specify in your script how you will use visual elements to demonstrate the points you are making.
+Video is a visual medium;
+there's no point in using it if you're just going to have someone lecturing to the camera!
+(Yeah, I know.
+I am bad at following this advice myself.)
+See the example script if you need some guidance on how to include visuals.

+In addition to developing a **script** you will also develop a **storyboard** to plan the shots for your video.
+We will **workshop** both of these in class before the due date.
+We may also workshop your **rough cuts** so you have a chance to improve your videos before the final presentation.

+###

-### Revision to one earlier assignment (due December 13)
+Revision to one earlier assignment (due December 13)

 Revising is an important part of writing (or editing video, or producing ads or websites or just about any other media) in professional settings.
 Pick an